-U.S. GOVERNMENT AND POLITICS

-AP U.S. GOVERNMENT AND POLITICS

-Upon completion of this course, students will have achieved a thorough understanding of the purpose, process, and role of the American system of government.
-Studies will emphasize the ideas and government framework established by the U.S. Constitution as well as the political process within a representative democracy.
-Lessons will challenge and encourage students to become informed and active participants in society by developing an awareness of their rights and responsibilities as American citizens and to exercise these rights and responsibilities in local, state, and national government.
-Topics of study include the history of American political thought, the purpose and role of the executive, legislative, and judicial branches, as well as local, state, and national governments, political parties, interest groups, campaigns, and elections. foundations of American democracy, interactions among branches of government, civil liberties and civil rights, American political ideologies and beliefs, and political participation.
+U.S. GOVERNMENT AND POLITICS Honors Course #1704 AP U.S. GOVERNMENT AND POLITICS Advanced Placement Course #1705 interactions among branches of government, civil liberties and civil rights, American political ideologies and beliefs, and political participation.
 Lessons challenge and encourage students to become informed and active participants in society by developing an awareness of their rights and responsibilities as American citizens and to exercise these rights and responsibilities at the local, state, and national levels.
 Content will be presented through analysis of written arguments, discussion of current issues and events, first-hand experiences, case studies, research, critical thinking, and decision making activities.
 Students will demonstrate their mastery of content through a variety of written and performance-based products.
 Students enrolled in the Advanced Placement level should be capable of analyzing and evaluating additional independent readings, should write at a college level, and should be prepared for differentiated assessments on tests, quizzes, and projects.
 This course is eligible for dual enrollment; see the Counseling section for additional information.